 He revealed that many lawmakers began rethinking the ban when he said he would start making things difficult for them.

 “So we got to that point on online poker, and they suddenly said ‘yeah when you think of it we can’t really think of a good reason why we did that’,” Senator Leyonhjelm said.

 The Senator also revealed that even anti-gambling advocates don’t have a problem with the skill-based game, including Nick Xenophon.

 Senator Xenophon is reportedly more concerned with poker machines since they cause high problem gambling rates.

 “Nick seems to be aware of the fact you can play poker for very small stakes.
 You know how much you’re going to lose,” Senator Leyonhjelm said.

 “It is pretty rare to get problem gambling associated with poker.”

 Looking for an online poker site?

-We have the reviews of the top online casinos with poker games available for you to research, but we highly recommend Raging Bull Casino as safest and the best online casino with poker games that provides support for players from United States.
+We have the reviews of the top online casinos with poker games available for you to research, but we highly recommend Bovada Casino as safest and the best online casino with poker games that provides support for players from United States.